vkurup/kurup.org/source/_posts/2011-08-12-why-we-get-fat-review.markdown

 individuals will be able to tolerate more carbs than others, and not everyone will be completely lean even without any carbs.

-He spends a lot time going over the history of dietary research dating back centuries.
-He makes a good case to suggest that the danger of carbs was well understood and accepted in all scientific and nonscientific circles until the last 50 years or so, when there was a change that attributed obesity to behavioral weakness.
+He spends a lot of time going over the history of dietary research dating back centuries.
+The danger of carbs was well understood and accepted in all scientific and nonscientific circles until the last 50 years or so, when there was a change that attributed obesity to behavioral weakness.
 This was started by the acceptance of the calorie imbalance hypothesis.
 Once people accepted the thinking that taking in more calories than you expend causes obesity, it was a short step to blaming obesity on the individual for not controlling their diet or exercising more.
 The focus of scientific research was taken off of fat deposition and on to behavioral changes.

 I had been coming around to this conclusion slowly over the past few years (and am embarrassed that it has taken me this long).
 I remember